 A YTHP is defined as a Department of Children and Family Services (DCFS) licensed program that provides shelter or housing, and services to eligible homeless minors.
 Transitional care services include the provision of shelter or housing within a transitional living facility with laundry facilities, bathroom facilities (sink, toilet, shower), food and the adult supervision of such services when they are in operation and available to the recipients of these services.

 P.A.
 100-0162 amended the Children and Family Services Act (20 ILCS 505/4b) to include language regarding other services that may be provided by a YTHP.
 These include a service assessment, individualized case management and life skills training.

 The DCFS Licensing Standards for Youth Transitional Housing Programs set forth the standards for YTHP licensure and the application process.
-The YTHP may operate in a DCFS licensed child care facility or another facility not licensed by the Department that meets the licensing standards.
+The YTHP may operate in a DCFS licensed childcare facility or another facility not licensed by the Department that meets the licensing standards.
 A critical component of the licensing standards is the requirement that the sleeping quarters of YTHP be separate from the sleeping quarters of residents in the licensed facility.
 When the YTHP is located within a facility serving other homeless individuals, the sleeping quarters and other activities must be separate from those individuals 21 years and older.

-The DCFS Executive Statistical Summary Licensing Data report, November 30, 2019, indicates that only one Youth Transitional Housing License has been issued in Illinois (Cook County.)
+The DCFS Executive Statistical Summary Licensing Data Report (illinois.gov), November 30, 2023, indicates that there are no current Youth Transitional Housing licenses.
+Historically, only two Youth Transitional Housing Licenses have been issued in Illinois (Cook County.)
+These providers reports that they no longer hold this license.